rtrelease/Jetson-Symbolics-Neuromorphics/GPT-OSS-EuriskoPy.md

 Below is a **toy version** of an Eurisko-style inference engine written in pure Python.
 It implements the core ideas that made Eurisko famous:

-1. **Rule based inference** a knowledge base (facts + rules) and a forwardâchaining engine that keeps adding new facts until the goal is reached or no more progress can be made.
+1. **Rule based inference** a knowledge base (facts + rules) and a forward-chaining engine that keeps adding new facts until the goal is reached or no more progress can be made.
 2. **Hypothesis generation** if the engine can't prove the goal, it proposes a *new rule* whose consequent is the goal and whose antecedents are the facts that are currently true.
-3. **Simple learning loop** the new rule is added to the knowledge base and the engine restarts, illustrating Euriskoâs âlearn a new rule when you canât prove a factâ strategy.
+3. **Simple learning loop** the new rule is added to the knowledge base and the engine restarts, illustrating Eurisko's *learn a new rule when you can't prove a fact strategy*.

 > **NOTE**
-> The real Eurisko system was far more sophisticated (metaâcognitive processes, hypothesis testing, pattern learning, etc.).
+> The real Eurisko system was far more sophisticated (meta-cognitive processes, hypothesis testing, pattern learning, etc.).
-> This code is a *minimal, selfâcontained example* that shows how the basic inference + learning loop can be coded in Python.
-It is meant for educational purposes and to give you a starting point if you want to experiment with Euriskoâstyle AI.
+> This code is a *minimal, self-contained example* that shows how the basic inference + learning loop can be coded in Python.
+It is meant for educational purposes and to give you a starting point if you want to experiment with Eurisko-style AI.

 ---